 Here we look at how health systems around the world are currently undergoing major re-organisation, moving from the model of hierarchy to markets and networks.

-You are asked to listen to a short lecture by Professor Ian Kirkpatrick, Warwick Business School, outlining the way in which, in recent years, governments and other key stakeholders have sought to reform healthcare organisations.
-The lecture begins by noting how, in many countries, hierarchy (bureaucracy) was, and in many key respects, remains the dominant mode of coordination.
+You are asked to listen to a short lecture by Professor Ian Kirkpatrick outlining the way in which, in recent years, governments and other key stakeholders have sought to reform healthcare organisations.
+The lecture begins by noting how, in many countries, hierarchy (bureaucracy) was and, in many key respects, remains the dominant mode of coordination.
 However, it then goes on to explore a series of reforms that fall under the banner of the new public management (NPM), and how these are dramatically altering the funding and management context in which healthcare services are delivered.

 For more information on this topic also consult the supporting document on NPM reforms (below).